GalaChain/Run_Own_Peer/README.md

 ---

 ## 1 · Define Your Fabric Organization (Phase 1)
+- See Prequesites in chainlaunch | <https://docs.chainlaunch.dev/getting-started> |
 - In Chainlaunch GUI, open **Organizations → Create**.
 - Enter **Org Name**, **MSP ID**, and public domain.
 - Chainlaunch autogenerates admin identities and stores crypto in the workspace vault.